voicerepublic/voicerepublic_dev/doc/ELK.md

 enough!
 It will run to some extent, but it will be dead slow.
 I mean slow as in literaly minutes to even come up with the Web UI of Kibina.

-That said, the following setup has been tested with a 512 MB VM running Debian Wheezy, which I'll refer to as ELK.
+That said, the following setup has been tested with a 512 MB (and resp.
+1 GB) VM running Debian Wheezy, which I'll refer to as ELK.

 With Debian Wheezy comes RabbitMQ 2.8.4, which is too old (I wasn't able to cluster with this version).
 A more recent version can be